rjdman/machine-learning/projects/capstone/final_report.md

 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_-->

 ### Metrics
+For this project, I will simply be using accuracy as an evaluation metric.

+This is the number of correct predictions divided by the total number of  predictions.

+Accuracy can sometimes be misleading.
+In the case of imbalanced classes, we may get a high accuracy without solving the problem.
+I have taken care to ensure the labels of my dataset will be uniformly distributed, therefore accuracy will indeed be a good indicator of performance.

+In practice, we do not need to look at precision or recall.

 <!--In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_